JGBordelon/JGBordelon/README.md

 Computer Science student at University of Louisiana at Lafayette.

-I am slowly creating and setting up older code repositories from my previous courses at ULL.
+I am slowly creating and setting up older code repositories for projects from my previous courses at ULL.

 I have a large amount of knowledge in:
   Python